kruegdr/RadioRally/event_organizer.md

 <img src="Logo_RadioRally_Positive.png" alt="Logo" width="500">

-Radio Rally
-=
-Radio Rally is a portable operating event for teams of amateur radio operators in a local area or region to develop and test skills used in contesting and emergency communications.

 Event Organizing
 =
 This section is for resources for event organizers.
 Organizers should have redundancies in nearly every area to ensure smooth event operation.